Pawel-Wojtarowicz/Pawel-Wojtarowicz/README.md

 <h1 align="center">Hi 👋, I'm Paweł</h1>
 <h3 align="center">aspiring junior back-end developer...</h3>

-and I am currently working as a system administrator in a reputable company for more than 7 years.
+I am currently working as a system administrator in a reputable company for more than 7 years.
 In 2021, I decided to become a Python Developer.
 Since then I have been systematically learning and exploring my knowledge by coding various applications.
 My favorite area is pure backend.
 Over time I have created this repository to collect my applications and test new knowledge.
 I hope that soon I will be able to find a company where I can take my first steps as a programmer.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pawel-wojtarowicz&label=Profile%20views&color=0e75b6&style=flat" alt="pawel-wojtarowicz" /> </p>